Hip Replacement

 Invasive Hip Replacement Surgery By Our Experts

-Hip replacement surgery can be performed as a whole or partial replacement.
+Hip replacement surgery can be performed as a total replacement or a hemi replacement.

-A surgeon removes the damaged pieces of your hip joint and replaces them with parts made of metal, ceramic, or very durable plastic during hip replacement.
-This artificial joint (prosthesis) aids in the reduction of pain and improvement of function.
-Hip replacement surgery, also known as total hip arthroplasty, may be an option for you if your hip discomfort interferes with daily activities and nonsurgical treatments haven’t helped or are no longer effective.
-The most prevalent reason for a hip replacement is arthritis deterioration.
+During hip replacement, a surgeon removes the damaged sections of your hip joint and replaces them with parts usually constructed of metal, ceramic, and very hard plastic.
+This artificial joint (prosthesis) helps reduce pain and improve function.
+Also called total hip arthroplasty, hip replacement surgery might be an option for you if your hip pain interferes with daily activities and nonsurgical treatments haven’t helped or are no longer effective.
+Arthritis damage is the most common reason to need a hip replacement.

 Types of Hip Replacement Surgeries